heckman/json-tools/README.md

 The scripts can be found in the `bin` directory; they are ready to execute.
 If you put them on your path than the launcher `json` will be able to find them.

+I've written a script `install` that works for me;
+if you want to use it be sure to edit it first to suit your own needs.

 The scripts have three dependencies:

 - **_zsh_** in which the scripts are written.